polterguy/anarq/README.md

 user having previously liked a comment or an OP post.
 The endpoint requires one single QUERY parameter being `id`, which is the ID for the comment, and/or post the user previously liked.

-### POST magic/modules/anarq/meta/like

-Creates a like for an OP posting or a comment.
-The like will automatically be asssociated with the currently authenticated user.

 ### GET magic/modules/anarq/meta/likers

-Returns all usernames for all users that liked a specific comment or an OP posting as a string array.
+Returns all usernames for all users that liked a specific comment or an OP posting as an array of strings.

 ### GET magic/modules/anarq/meta/topics